Internationalist–defencist schism: Division

-'Defencism' and 'Internationalism' were broad categories; within each camp, there were further differences and divisions.
-Out-and-out 'Social Patriots' who supported their countries' war efforts unconditionally, including territorial ambitions, were fairly rare, though they included some of the most prominent representatives of the pre-war socialist movement: people like Henry Hyndman, Plekhanov and Guesde.
-More common was an attitude of conditional support for the war, approving a 'defensive' war but rejecting annexations and indemnities.
+Many of the pre-war revolutionary leftists who now rallied to national defence did so not out out of simple nationalism, but out of a specifically socialist form of patriotism.
+They believed that their own state, imperfect though it may have been, was still a better prospect for socialism than the enemy nation.
+For example the chief theoretician of French socialism, Jean Jaurès, in his articles in L'Humanité in July 1914, argued that the "Radical Republic" that France had become since the Combes ministry had begun substantial democratic institutional reform, allowing for a clear path to socialism, rendering it a lesser evil than Prussian Kaiserism, and that German workers would even benefit from a French victory.
+In turn the chief theoretician of German socialism, Karl Kautsky, argued that the German Reich's advanced social welfare measures made it worthy of support, and was a lesser evil than Russian Tsarism.

 A special case arose in Russia in 1917: After the February Revolution, several Mensheviks and Socialist-Revolutionaries (SRs) who had previously been Internationalists and Zimmerwaldists now favoured 'revolutionary defencism' – continued war effort in defence of the revolution.
 This was the case with Mensheviks like Fyodor Dan and Irakli Tsereteli, SRs like Avram Gots and Nikolai Avksentiev and Trudoviks like Alexander Kerensky.
 In 1917 some Bolsheviks took also this position, before Lenin returned to Russia and successfully opposed this view.
 On the Internationalist side, too, there were divisions.
 Most Internationalists favoured passive resistance to the war and called for an international peace agreement, 'without annexations or indemnities'.
 Jaurès, Kautsky, Bernstein, Martov and Chernov belonged to this camp; so, at first, did the Bolshevik Lev Kamenev.
 A minority led by Lenin advocated 'revolutionary defeatism': instead of seeking a peace agreement that would restore the status quo ante, socialists should seek to convert the 'imperialist war' into a revolutionary 'civil war', with each socialist party working for the defeat of its own country.